 The Horn of Plenty was used in various ways.
 First, in the ancient

 and was also used in rings and seals as well as

 architecture.
-It was also used in the Hellenistic era, where most civilizations were greatly
+It was also used in the Hellenistic era, where most

-cultures also commemorated the end of
+2010).
+Traditional European cultures also commemorated the end of

 harvest through creating corn dollies or corn maiden that were

 aimed at ensuring prosperity and fertility in days to come and its

 earliest forms involved the use of the Horn of Plenty (Adkinson,

 1. A Rome mint (Traianus Denarius).
 Source: (Huggens, 2013).

-Additionally, with Christianity becoming the official Roman religion,
+Additionally, with Christianity becoming the official Roman

-heavily associated with the symbol) was
+3rd-century coins and heavily associated with the symbol) was

 were hesitant on banishing this symbol thus went underground with

-Abundantia which would later resurface in medieval Europe in the mould of Dame Abundance.
-During this period,
+Abundantia which would later resurface in medieval Europe in the

+form of Dame Abundance.
+During this period, worshiping of

-believed that Dame Abundance visited at night bringing endless luck and
+Dame Abundance visited at night bringing endless luck and

 prosperity (Nasrallah, 2010).